-Aim: Study was initiated to study the presence of hepatopulmonary syndrome (HPS) in chronic liver disease patients, and role of $\beta$ -blockers in its occurrence.
-Methods: Patients admitted in Dept. of Medicine and patients attending the Medicine OPD were examined and investigated for presence of HDS irrespective of its typical clinical features as explained in the literature.
+Aim: Study was initiated to study the presence of hepatopulmonary syndrome (HPS) in chronic liver disease patients, and role of beta-blockers in its occurrence.
+Methods: Patients admitted in Dept. of Medicine and patients attending the Medicine OPD were examined and investigated for presence of HPS irrespective of its typical clinical features as explained in the literature.
 Patients having ascites or pleural effusion were managed by means of paracentesis and pleural tap first and then included in the study.
 Patients having any other primary pulmonary disease like bronchial asthma or chronic obstructive pulmonary disease were excluded from the study.
 Arterial blood gas analysis and contrast-enhanced echocardiography was done to confirm presence of arterial hypoxemia and pulmonary shunt, the diagnostic criteria.
 Results: During 1 year study, total 125 patients were enrolled in the study after appropriate selection criteria.
 Twenty-eight out of 125 patients were not taking propranolol.
 Propranolol is contraindicated in these patients for one or two reasons.
 Four out of these 28 patients developed HPS.
 One out of 97 patients who were on propranolol developed HPS.
-Total five patients were confirmed having HPS.
+Total 5 patients were confirmed having HPS.
 The Fisher's exact test statistic value is 0.008887.
 The result is significant at p < 0.01.
 Conclusion: Patients of cirrhosis with portal hypertension on treatment with propranolol were having significantly lower chances of development of HPS then those without propranolol.
 Propranolol may have preventive role for development of HPS.

-Keywords: Hepatopulmonary syndrome, β-blockers, chronic liver disease

-(HPS) epatopulmonary syndrome and portopulmonary syndrome are two rare, but fatal extrahepatic complications of chronic liver disease and portal hypertension.
+Keywords: Hepatopulmonary syndrome, beta-blockers, chronic liver disease epatopulmonary syndrome (HPS) and portopulmonary syndrome are two rare, but fatal extrahepatic complications of chronic liver disease and portal hypertension.
 Till date, no definitive treatment options are available for managing these complications.
 Few studies claim liver transplantation as the definitive treatment.
 Flückiger in 1884 for the first time recognized this clinical entity as complication of liver cirrhosis.
-Liver disease, with presence of arterial hypoxemia evident on arterial blood gas (ABG) analysis, and intrapulmonary vascular shunt as evident on contrast-enhanced echocardiography or use of technetium-99m-labeled macro aggregated albumin for lung scanning with quantitative brain uptake makes the triad of HPS.
-Clinical presentations are nonspecific
+Liver disease, with presence of arterial hypoxemia evident on arterial blood gas (ABG) analysis, and intrapulmonary vascular shunt as evident on contrast-enhanced echocardiography or use of technetium-99m-labeled macroaggregated albumin for lung scanning with quantitative brain uptake makes the triad of HPS.
+Clinical presentations are nonspecific and may include dyspnea on exertion or rest, presence of

-\Assistant Professor PG Department of Medicine SN Medical College, Agra, Uttar Pradesh Address for correspondence Dr Ashish Gautam Assistant Professor PG Department of Medicine SN Medical College, Agra, Uttar Pradesh E-mail: dr\ashishgautam@yahoo.co.in and may include dyspnea on exertion or rest, presence of spider angiomas, clubbing, cyanosis and severe arterial hypoxemia.
+Assistant Professor PG Department of Medicine SN Medical College, Agra, Uttar Pradesh, India Address for correspondence Dr Ashish Gautam Assistant Professor PG Department of Medicine SN Medical College, Agra, Uttar Pradesh, India E-mail: dr_ashishgautam@yahoo.co.in spider angiomas, clubbing, cyanosis and severe arterial hypoxemia.
 This study was conducted with the aim to evaluate patients of chronic liver disease for presence of HPS.
-Diagnostic criteria for HPS are given in Table 1.
+Diagnostic criteria for HPS are given in Table 11.
 Retrospective data regarding diagnosis and treatment were collected and evaluated for treatment given so far for management of cirrhosis.